paion-data/.github/profile/README.md

 We require that each repo of our team [having a "MERGEABLE" label](https://github.com/QubitPi/athena/labels).
 Using this GitHub open feature, we are able to effectively analyze the coding behavior of each member of our team and provide, during one-on-one meeting for example, convincing feedback in order to help our employee's growth

 > The label "MERGEABLE" was adopted from [yahoo/fili](https://github.com/yahoo/fili/labels/MERGEABLE), a Yahoo open source project where the founder learned a lot about software standards.

-### 🌟 We Make It Our Product Before It Becomes Customer's Product 🌟

-If it's not our problem to deal with, we will not ship it to anybody else.
-We believe **we are customers/users first**, because that's the only way for us to **love it** and **make users love the solution**

 ### Open culture, Open Minds